A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Stability Analysis and Interpolation Matrices

 \subsection{Global Energy Equation and Stability}

-To verify the stability of the proposed subgridding scheme, the continuous energy functional is mapped to the discrete spatial domain.
-Because the localized material properties have been systematically absorbed into the scaled norm matrices as defined in \eqref{eq:material_operators}, the physical total discrete energy $\mathcal{E}$ of the computational system is directly defined as the superposition of the local energy within the outer region $\mathcal{E}_{out}$ and the embedded region $\widehat{\mathcal{E}}$ as
+To verify the stability of the proposed subgridding method, the continuous energy functional is mapped to the discrete spatial domain.
+Because the localized material properties have been systematically added into the norm matrices as defined in \eqref{eq:material_operators}, the total discrete energy $\mathcal{E}$ of the computational system is directly defined as the superposition of the local energy within the outer region $\mathcal{E}_{out}$ and the embedded region $\widehat{\mathcal{E}}$ as

-By taking the derivative of \eqref{eq:total_energy} with respect to time and substituting the semi-discrete equations \eqref{eq:embedded_Ez}-\eqref{eq:embedded_Hx} and \eqref{eq:outer_Ez}-\eqref{eq:outer_Hx}, the purely volumetric components cancel out identically due to the fundamental SBP property.
+By taking the derivative of \eqref{eq:total_energy} with respect to time and substituting the semi-discrete equations \eqref{eq:embedded_Ez}--\eqref{eq:embedded_Hy} and \eqref{eq:outer_Ez}--\eqref{eq:outer_Hy}, the purely volumetric components cancel out identically due to the fundamental SBP property.
 The total energy variation rate reduces to a summation of the boundary fluxes and SAT penalty terms evaluated exclusively at the four interfaces.
 Taking the West interface $W$ as a representative example, we define the localized 1-D boundary field vectors as $\mathbf{E}_W = \mathbb{L}_W^{Ez}\mathbf{E}_z$, $\mathbf{H}_W = \mathbb{L}_W^{Hy}\mathbf{H}_y$, $\widehat{\mathbf{E}}_W = (\widehat{e}_{x_L}^T \otimes \widehat{\mathbb{I}}_y)\widehat{\mathbf{E}}_z$, and $\widehat{\mathbf{H}}_W = ((\widehat{\mathcal{P}}_+^{x_L})^T \otimes \widehat{\mathbb{I}}_y)\widehat{\mathbf{H}}_y$.
 The expanded energy derivative at this interface is obtained as

-To ensure the long-time stability of the proposed SBP-SAT FDTD method, $d \mathcal{E} / d t = 0$ should be satisfied, which implies that no spurious energy dissipation or amplification occurs across the computational interfaces.
-One option is to force each independent term in \eqref{eq:energy_derivative_expanded} to vanish.
-Therefore, for the self-coupling terms, we have